gregoryjscott/portfolio/packages/www/jobs/boeing.md

     - href: /os/solaris/
 ---

-- Designed and developed the mission data loading interface used to distribute mission data throughout the multi-threaded avionic flight software
+- Architected and delivered the Mission Data Loader, a mission-critical interface that all other avionics teams depended on for distributing flight plans, target coordinates, and weapon configurations.
-- Developed the Device Backup displays used to emulate switch panels and keyboards in cases of hardware failure
+- Ensured mission continuity during hardware failures by developing a suite of backup displays that provided full redundancy for critical input devices like keypads and switch panels.
-- Developed the System Management Function displays used to monitor and administer the system
+- Functioned as a key contributor to both the Controls & Displays and the core System Management Function teams, developing the displays used to monitor the B-1's custom-built avionics operating system.